cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-11-Labuladong.md

 [516.
 Longest Palindromic Subsequence](https://leetcode.com/problems/longest-palindromic-subsequence/)
-- Given a string s, find the longest palindromic subsequence's length in s.
+- Given a string s, find the longest palindromic subsequences length in s.
 - A subsequence is a sequence that can be derived from another sequence by deleting some or no elements without changing the order of the remaining elements.

 Example 1: